 Who’s really good at holding their breath?
 YOU ARE!

-Because evolution lacks a direction and an undo button, species can end up with body parts that are unnecessary.
-We call these unnecessary body parts “vestigial.”
-They are the “vestiges” of the past.
+Because evolution lacks a direction and an undo button, species can end up with body parts that are unnecessary aka vestigial organs.
+We call these unnecessary body parts “vestigial” because they are the “vestiges” of the past.

 Let’s start simple, and work our way up!

 Have you ever wondered why the hair on your neck or arms stands up when you’re scared or cold?
-It’s because of smooth muscle in your skin named “arrector pili.”
+It’s because of smooth muscles in your skin called “arrector pili.”
 These smooth muscles pull your hair follicles to stand up when you feel afraid or cold.